sagmor/yard-mruby/README.md

 This is a plugin that allows YARD to parse and generate documentation for MRuby sources as well as documenting it's C APIs.

+It still has it's [rough edges and missing features](https://github.com/sagmor/yard-mruby/issues) but you can see a [sample from it's current state when executed on MRuby's core here](https://sagmor.com/mruby/)

 ## Usage

 Install with rubygems